-Our power analyses demonstrated that another 38 SG participants will be sufficient to formally test hypotheses comparing SG and RYGB subgroups (see statistical analysis plan, section 5.K.1).
-Consideration was given to new baseline recruitment of individuals undergoing operation in the extension period at study sites, but this approach was rejected as it would result in asynchronous groups within the cohort and an extended wait period before which late outcomes would be known for an additional 38 SG participants.
-To maximize the long-term (5-10 year) SG follow-up visits in the extension period. and to maintain uniformity with our consecutive enrollment methodology, we instead screened operative case logs from 2012-2013 at study sites.
+Our power analyses demonstrated that another 38 SG participants would be sufficient to formally test hypotheses comparing SG and RYGB subgroups (see statistical analysis plan, section 5.K.1).
+Consideration was given to new baseline recruitment of individuals undergoing operation in the extension period at study sites, but this approach was rejected as it would result in asynchronous groups within the cohort and an extended wait period before which late outcomes would be known for an additional 32 SG participants.
+To maximize the long-term (5-10 year) SG follow-up visits in the extension period, and to maintain uniformity with our consecutive enrollment methodology, we instead screened operative case logs from 2012-2013 at study sites.
 Sixty-four (n=30 in 2012 and n=34 in 2013) individuals who met original study inclusion/exclusion criteria were identified.
 These 64 have similar characteristics to SG participants already enrolled: mean age, 16.8 years; mean BMI 53.1 kg/m2; 63% female.

 5.B.6.
-Research methods for Aim 1c: The original study cohort of 242 adolescent participants was recruited between 2007 and 2011.
-Enrollment of 38 additional SG participants will be achieved in 2017-2019 to permit adequately powered comparisons of important long term outcomes between SG and RYGB participants.
-Operative logs at Cincinnati Children's Hospital and Nationwide who performed SG in 2012 through 2015 will be screened to identify potential new SG participants.
-Cases identified will be sorted by date of SG surgery and these individuals will be consecutively recruited to participate.
-Recruitment phone calls and letters will be used, as well as recruitment using typical means by which the clinical team maintains contact with these individuals including routine clinic visits, as available.
-After enrollment, data that map to TL core baseline variables and early postoperative measures (weight/height, comorbidities, laboratory data, and surgical complications) at the time-points typically collected by TL (e.g., baseline, 30d, 6mo, and annual) will be abstracted from medical records.
-Major healthcare utilization events (operations, other procedures, or hospitalizations) during or following bariatric surgery will also be abstracted so that potential complication of surgery or of underlying medical conditions can be analyzed.
-An in-person research visit will then be conducted to collect a Teen-LABS CCHMC Protocol: Version 8: October 31, 2018 complete annual visit research dataset, identical to the annual in-person full visits conducted for all other TL participants.
-In this manner, all 38 new enrollees will be eligible to contribute long-term outcomes data by 2018, and will be serially studied every year during this project period (2016-2022).
-In summary:
+Research methods for Aim 1c:

+The original study cohort of 242 adolescent participants was recruited between 2007 and 2012.
+Enrollment of 32 additional SG participants was achieved between 2017-2019 to permit adequately powered comparisons of important long term outcomes between SG and RYGB participants.
+Operative logs at Cincinnati Children's Hospital and Nationwide who performed SG in 2012 through 2015 were screened to identify potential new SG participants.
+Cases identified were sorted by date of SG surgery and these individuals were consecutively recruited to participate.
+After enrollment, data that map to TL core baseline variables and early postoperative measures (weight/height, comorbidities, laboratory data, and surgical complications) at the time-points typically collected by TL (e.g., baseline, 30d, 6mo, and annual) were abstracted from medical records.
+Major healthcare utilization events (operations, other procedures, or hospitalizations) during or following bariatric surgery were abstracted so that potential complication of surgery or of underlying medical conditions can be analyzed.
+An in-person research visit was then conducted to collect a complete annual visit research dataset, identical to the annual in-person full visits conducted for all other TL participants.
+In this manner, 32 of all 38 eligible to become new enrollees were enrolled, and will be serially studied during this current project period (2016-2022).